copev313/AutoCAT-v2.0/README.md

 # AutoCAT v2.0 (Selenium Category Build Automation)
  The automation you need for the jobs your don't!
-This is an automated workflow project for a simple task that I'm tired of doing manually.
+This is an automated workflow project for a simple task that I got tired of doing manually.

 ## Setup: